Last updated: September 26, 2020

-The short but scenic Box Head Track in Bouddi National Park winds its way through bushland towards the Box Head lookout, offering panoramic views of Broken Bay, Lion Island, the Hawkesbury River and the Barrenjoey Headland.
+The short but scenic Box Head Track in Bouddi National Park meanders through bushland towards the Box Head lookout, offering panoramic views of Broken Bay, Lion Island, the Hawkesbury River and the Barrenjoey Headland.

-There is an option to extend the walk by doing a short detour to beautiful Lobster Beach via the Flannel Flower walking track.
+There is an option to extend this walk by doing a short detour to beautiful Lobster Beach via the Flannel Flower walking track.

 |Box Head Track|